Car Accident FAQs

 Who is at fault if my car was rear-ended by another vehicle?

-As a general rule of thumb, the driver of the car that crashed into the back of the other is considered to be at fault for the rear end accident.
+As a general rule of thumb, the driver of the car that crashed into the back of the other is considered to be at fault for the rear-end accident.
 This assumes that a driver unable to stop in the time was not driving as safely as they are expected to.
 However, depending on the details of the accident, liability may be proven in different ways.
-Speaking with a Kansas City personal injury lawyer at DiPasquale Moore is the best way to determine fault in an accident.
+Speaking with DiPasquale Moore is the best way to determine fault in an accident.

 What should I do if the car accident was partially my fault?